Kumar Biswajit Debnath

 • Assisted in the supervision of two MSc students in developing their model and the final dissertation.

-1. BD2050: Bangladesh energy and emissions pathways
+1. BD2050: Bangladesh energy and emissions

 Project lead: Professor Monjur Mourshed (Professor, BRE institute of sustainable engineering, School of Engineering, Cardiff University, UK)